OpenNews/srccon-work/logistics.md

 SRCCON:WORK takes place Dec.
 7-8 at the [Chemical Heritage Foundation](http://www.chemheritage.org/), a museum and event space in the Old City neighborhood of Philadelphia.

+<span id="venue"></span>
+## Getting to the venue

+Our venue, the Chemical Heritage Foundation is at [315 Chestnut St](https://goo.gl/maps/TRwHdqWZFp32).
+If you’re coming from the Wyndham Philadelphia, go south on N 4th St and hang a left (east) on Chestnut, we’ll be on your left [about half a block over](https://www.google.com/maps/dir/Wyndham+Philadelphia+Historic+District,+400+Arch+St,+Philadelphia,+PA+19106/chemical+heritage+foundation/@39.9505279,-75.1485967,17z/data=!3m1!4b1!4m14!4m13!1m5!1m1!1s0x89c6c88421a9f379:0xce18bea485fd9b80!2m2!1d-75.1471664!2d39.9518924!1m5!1m1!1s0x89c6c884f0010fd7:0x9fdd2fbe5d2744d3!2m2!1d-75.146443!2d39.949024!3e2) (we’ve also added maps for coming over from the other hotels [below](#hotels)).
+If you’re coming on the blue (Market-Frankford) line, you’ll want the 2nd St Station, go one block south to Chestnut and a block and a half west (a smidge past 3rd).

+### Accessibility

+The wheelchair-accessible pedestrian gate is available at the parking-lot entrance on 3rd Street between Chestnut and Market Streets.
+The pedestrian gate will be unlocked.
+If you’re traveling by car, drive up to the parking-lot gate, which will open automatically during regular business hours and events.
+You may park in any open spot marked “Visitor” or in one of two spots reserved for those with disabilities.
+To enter the building, call our receptionist via the intercom at the East Entrance for visitors and staff.
+You’ll go down the main hall to get to the registration desk.

 ## Getting ready for SRCCON:WORK

 This page should cover all the logistical details you may need as you get ready for SRCCON:WORK.
 If you’re still looking to make lodging arrangements, we’ve got a [list of nearby hotels](#lodging) and a [roomshare list](https://etherpad.opennews.org/p/srcconworkRoomShare2017).
 For getting to the venue, you can also check out [transit details](#transit).
 You can also [let other attendees know](https://etherpad.opennews.org/p/SRCCONWORK2017) about coffee and tea you may bring to share, or make plans for Friday night.